cmeraki/vit.triton/posts/PART2.md

 To figure out which data a particular thread should process, the kernel just needs to figure out which thread is it executing.
 Depending on the batch, row, and column, each thread will load different parts of the input and weight matrix.
 These are called offsets and we have calculated three offsets in our code:

 1. `batch`: Figure out which matrix in the batch this kernel is processing.`blockIdx.x` gives the block ID in the x-axis of our grid layout.
 Since we have a 1D grid, this is the only direction available to us.
 2. `row`: Figure out within a matrix, which row is the kernel processing.
-Rows are mapped to the y-axis.
+Rows are mapped to the y-axis of the block layout.
 3. `col`: Figure out within a matrix, which column is the kernel processing.
-Columns are mapped to the x-axis.
+Columns are mapped to the x-axis of the block layout.
 4. `out_offset`: Finally, we map the thread ID to the exact cell in the output matrix.
-You can think of this as:
+We can think of this as:
    1. Skipping `batch` matrices to arrive at our current matrix.
 To skip one single matrix, we would have to go ahead `N*D_out` number of elements in the flattened 1D array
    2. Skipping `row` number of rows.
 In a 1D flattened layout, we would skip a row by moving ahead `D_out` elements.
    3. Finally, adding `col` to the summation of the above two to arrive at our element.